 Make a list in two columns.
 One column contains all the pros and the other contains all the cons.
 This strategy has two advantages.
 The most striking thing is that you can visually see that one column ends up longer than the other.
 So it becomes obvious that either the pros win over the cons or the other way around.

 But even if the two columns are pretty much the same length, the list helps one become more familiar with the good and then bad among the options that are available.
 Clarity is so important in order to decide how you want to handle things or which path in life you wish to follow.

 This helps avoid procrastination, which usually is due to a failure to understand the outcome of various options.
 When one does not know what to expect, they tend to do nothing.
 They are stuck with making any decision at all.

-The visual clarity helps tremendously with decision-making.
-But there is another benefit to making this list.
 When you make the effort to write down all the pros and cons, you are actually forcing your brain to realize all the positive and negative aspects of the decision you are having difficulty with.
 That gives you the power to move forward and take action in the right direction!

 Using this method of analyzing pros and cons may also help with commitment problems.
 It’s hard to make a commitment to something or to someone when you don’t have a good idea of the pros and cons of the endeavor or the relationship.

 Did Ben Franklin have commitment issues with getting married?
 He never officially married, but he did settle down in a common-law marriage with Deborah Read and had two children with her.
 She also had a child from a prior marriage.

 The first of the two children they had together, Francis Folger Franklin, died of smallpox.
 The second, Sarah Franklin, took care of her father in his old age.
 It was good he had her there.
 She was a dedicated daughter.

 I would not say Ben had a commitment problem.
 He probably analyzed the pros and cons of the relationship and settled on keeping it as a common-law marriage.